 Myth 4: Snowblades are dangerous no matter what the bindings.

 This is definitely untrue and usually something someone not knowledgeable about snowblades would say.
 We do hear this all the time.
 The truth is skis are way more dangerous than snowblades.
 Lets see – you rarely cross tips, or ever, can turn fast, stop fast, get through anything and don’t usually need lessons.
 This is the biggest myth of all, especially if you consider release bindings on the longer snowblades.

 Shorter snowblades do not come with release bindings as they are too short to accommodate ski bindings.
 However, shorter means less chance of getting into a predicament so you just get back up when you fall like on skates.
 Non-release bindings do mean non-release though so if something happens, they won’t come off still and could cause injury.
-The shortest we offer with full ski release bindings are the 94cm to 95cm length snowblades.
+The shortest we offer with full ski release bindings are the 79cm and up in length snowblades.